 Gautam died suddenly of a heart attack on 20 June 1999, and his demise left a deep scar on the Bengali music fraternity.
 Ghosh recalls, “I’d left for Japan for some work, and I used to call him and keep in touch regularly.
 I remember, on the day he passed, I tried calling him several times but the call would not connect.
 I received the news the next day.
 The whole Calcutta music fraternity came to the house to pay their respects.
 I was still in Japan at the time, and when I received the email of his death, I called his wife.
 The two of us broke down on the phone, and in the background, I could hear Baul singers singing in mourning.
 I returned a few years later, but Calcutta has always been empty without Gautam da.”

-Shortly before his death, Gautam had visited a Naxal-infested area to interact with Karbi youth, and organised an opera on the community’s folklore called Hai-mu.
+Shortly before his death, Gautam had visited a Naxal-affected area to interact with Karbi youth, and organised an opera on the community’s folklore called Hai-mu.
 Around 300 Karbi youth performed here, and the event was a grand success, inviting the community’s adoration for Gautam.
 He had also been working on a movie in Karbi language, which remains incomplete due to his sudden death.

 Bishu, who now is a member of a jazz band in the US, says, “Gautam da was the most popular brother among us, from when we were very young.
 Our life was always a little public because of how many people noticed his talent.
 He taught me that you can make music the way you want, and that it’s okay to be adventurous.
 There’s no need to conform.
 He never believed in doing things the way everyone else expected him to.
 For example, people may expect that the best voice in the band should sing a particular song, but he would go ahead and pick someone else because that has another kind of creative quality.
 He was a leader, he knew how to bring people together.
 He could zero in on the best abilities of people to highlight them in the best way possible, just to try out seemingly unthinkable ideas.”